jaydeep099/Whack-a-Mole-Mario-Version/README.md

 <br>

 ## **functionalities 🎮**
-Random Tile Selection: Moles and piranha plants appear randomly in any of the 9 tiles.
+1)Random Tile Selection: Moles and piranha plants appear randomly in any of the 9 tiles.
-Score Tracking: The player's score is displayed and updated in real-time based on successful whacks.
+2)Score Tracking: The player's score is displayed and updated in real-time based on successful whacks.
-Game Over Condition: The game ends immediately if a player clicks on a piranha plant.
+3)Game Over Condition: The game ends immediately if a player clicks on a piranha plant.
-Restart Option: Players can restart the game to try for a higher score without refreshing the page.
+4)Restart Option: Players can restart the game to try for a higher score without refreshing the page.
 -
 <br>

 ## **How to play? 🕹️**
-Start the Game: The game starts automatically once the page loads.
+1)Start the Game: The game starts automatically once the page loads.
-Whack the Moles: Click on the tiles to whack the moles as they appear.
+2)Whack the Moles: Click on the tiles to whack the moles as they appear.
 Each mole whacked increases the score by 10 points.
-Avoid Piranha Plants: Be cautious not to click on piranha plants.
+3)Avoid Piranha Plants: Be cautious not to click on piranha plants.
 Clicking on a piranha plant will end the game.
-Track Your Score: Your current score is displayed at the top of the game board.
+4)Track Your Score: Your current score is displayed at the top of the game board.
-Restart the Game: Click the "Restart" button to reset the game, clear the board, and try for a new high score.
+5)Restart the Game: Click the "Restart" button to reset the game, clear the board, and try for a new high score.
 -
 <br>